 Certified Traffic Signal Inspection Certification

-The traffic-roadway section provides training and certification each year for inspection of ODOT traffic signal installations.
+The traffic engineering section provides training and certification each year for inspection of ODOT traffic signal installations.
 While this training is specific to inspection and NOT a requirement for signal designers, it is highly recommended as it will give a better understanding of the materials and construction process related to traffic signals.
 Class topics include:

 Material qualifications (blue and green sheets)